Some signs you have osteoporosis can include:

 - A bone fracture that occurs much more easily than expected

 Healthy bones should be able to withstand a fall from standing height, so a bone that breaks in these circumstances is known as a 'fragility fracture'.

 The most common injuries in people with osteoporosis are:

 - wrist fractures

 - hip fractures

 A simple cough or a sneeze may cause the fracture of a rib or the partial collapse of one of the bones of the spine.

-A fractured bone in an older person can be serious, depending on where it occurs, and can lead to long-term disability.
+A fractured bone can be serious, especially in an older person, depending on where it occurs, and can lead to long-term disability.
 For example, a hip fracture may lead to long-term problems with mobility.

 Osteoporosis usually doesn't cause pain unless a bone is broken as a result of the condition.
 Although not always painful, spinal fractures are the most common cause of chronic pain associated with osteoporosis.